shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

     bind covered k = appendErrors covered $ k $ recover covered
 ```

-You've seen `appendErrors` above.
+You’ve seen `appendErrors` above.
 So now you know, that you may use `>>=` anywhere to join errors between two `Covered` values in any place.

-### <span class="section-num">7.5</span> Aftermath Five {#aftermath-five}
+### Aftermath Five

 One project that inspired me for using PureScript with FRP is [Flare](https://david-peter.de/articles/flare/).
 The way it uses Functor and Applicative instances to adapt the values inside of the components is just awesome and they are all just one-liners.
 So the future plan is to find a way to do similar things with FSMs.

-### <span class="section-num">7.6</span> And Everything Else... {#and-everything-else}
+### And Everything Else…

-Don't forget to take a look at [the example](https://dev.to/shamansir/purescript-ui-driven-by-finite-state-machines-and-event-streams-part-ii-the-example-3m77) which has the code with the effects, and passing actions from the `UI` and everything you would question about during reading this article.
+Don’t forget to take a look at [the example](https://dev.to/shamansir/purescript-ui-driven-by-finite-state-machines-and-event-streams-part-ii-the-example-3m77) which has the code with the effects, and passing actions from the `UI` and everything you would question about during reading this article.
 Hope you enjoyed it.

 Also, here is the [example source code](https://github.com/shamansir/purescript-fsm).